-- Start the engine, warm up the final transmission oil by riding the scooter for several minutes, and then stop the engine. - 2.
-Place the scooter on the centerstand. - 3.
-Place an oil pan under the final transmission case to collect the used oil. - 4.
-Remove the final transmission oil filler cap and final transmission drain bolt to drain the oil from the final transmission case.
+- 1. Start the engine, warm up the final transmission oil by riding the scooter for several minutes, and then stop the engine. - 2.
+Place the scooter on the centerstand.

+- 3. Place an oil pan under the final transmission case to collect the used oil. - 4.
+Remove the final transmission oil filler cap and its O-ring from the final transmission case.